Growing Avocados In Phoenix Arizona

 Watering frequency

 Avocado trees do well on a grass watering schedule.
 An occasional deep soak is beneficial if the trees leaves are showing signs of salt burn.
-Deep soaking is done by turning the house on very low and letting it run at the base of the tree for several hours.
+Deep soaking is done by turning the hose on very low and letting it run at the base of the tree for several hours.
 Deep soaking will help to wash salt to the edges of the area of soaked soil.
 After deep soaking, one can often see a visible ring of salt.

 Fertilizing and Growth Rate